Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6900 XT should theoretically be a little bit faster than the GeForce RTX 2070 Super overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 6900 XT should be a little bit faster than the GeForce RTX 2070 Super in general. (explain)

-Texel RateThe Radeon RX 6900 XT will be a lot (about 127%) more effective at texture filtering than the GeForce RTX 2070 Super. (explain)
+Texel RateThe Radeon RX 6900 XT should be quite a bit (about 127%) faster with regards to AF than the GeForce RTX 2070 Super. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6900 XT is the winner, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon RX 6900 XT is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison